KBNLresearch/iromlab/doc/setupDbpoweramp.md

     ![](./img/dbpaAccurateRip3.png)

     Press *OK* and then press the *Rip* button (top-left) to test the settings.
 Inspect the ripping information that is displayed once the CD is ripped.
 In particular, check if (most of) the tracks have an *accurate* status.
-If so, unload the CD by calling the *Unload.exe* driver application.
-Again you need to do this from the command prompt, using:
+If so, unload the CD by pressing the *Eject CD* button (directly to to the right of the *Rip* button).
+Alternatively you may also use the *Unload.exe* driver application from the command prompt for this, using:

-    `"C:\Program Files\dBpoweramp\BatchRipper\Loaders\Nimbie\Unload\Unload" --drive= "I"`
+    `"C:\Program Files\dBpoweramp\BatchRipper\Loaders\Nimbie\Unload\Unload" --drive="I"`

     Again, replace "I" by your actual drive letter here.